supershalala/easy-readme-generator/README.md

 ![License](https://img.shields.io/badge/License-mit-green.svg)

-# Easy Readme Generator
+# Easy README Generator

 ## Description

-- To be able to quickly build readmes for my projects.
-- To test my knowledge of node and using node packages.
+- Readme files are an essential part of any software project, as they provide important information about the project, its purpose, and how to use it.
+However, creating a well-organized and informative readme file can be a time-consuming and challenging task.

+### Why
+- TO save time and reduce errors while making highquality readmes easy to produce
+### Problem this app solves
-- The repetitive task of making readmes.
+- The repetitive nature of producing readmes.
-- How to use the inquirer package.
+### Learnings
+- Node js, inqurier and node file system